WestHealth/scipy_proceedings/papers/giancarlo_perrone/pyvis.rst

 .. image:: example1.png
   :width: 100px

-| There are various node properties that can be set while constructing a network.
-These properties are meant to help the resulting visualization provide as much context as possible in regards to node metadata.
-These properties are defined as:
+| The following node properties influence the resulting visualization:

 * size - The raw circumference of a single node
 * value - Circumference of node but scaled according to all values